rmdotka92/Sarcasm-detection/README.md

 This is my attempt at making a sentiment-classifier which is slightly different from the conventional positive-negative sentiment classifier.
 I attempt to differentiate between 'sarcasm' and 'facts'.

-## Order of files to run project on your PC
+## Order of files to run project on PC

 1. twitter-access.py - creates a text file containing tweets
 2. preprocessing.py - creates a text file containing processed tweets